 Ajuga is a ground plant that is unique in its green leaves and blue flowers.
 Remember that its leaves take some space so it is preferable for it to grow in a garden.

 The Purple Coneflower is better planted from the middle of summer to the beginning of autumn.
 Unlike the previous one, it needs 40 degrees of temperature and is relatively higher than all of them as it grows up to 3 feet.

 The Rudbeckia fulgida or the black-eyed Susan can grow up to 2 feet as well, but these are more common.
 They grow in Germany yet they have spread all over the world, and the reason why, is that this plant has a magnificent ability to reproduce.
-It thus spread across Germany, Czech and then to US.
-To get yours, you preferably need to grow it from the midsummer till end of autumn in a temperature of a temperature less than 30 Fahrenheit.
+It thus spread across Germany, Czech and then to the US.
+To get yours, you preferably need to grow it from the midsummer till the end of autumn in temperature of temperature less than 30 Fahrenheit.

 Scientifically called, Penstemon digitalis, this plant as its name, the one above, indicates has purple leaves but the flowers are white.
 They grow at the beginning or end of summer and they are way taller than the previous ones, they could be up to 2 feet!

 Planted from the middle of summer to the beginning of fall, the Pink Astilbe needs a lot of water and no more than 30 Fahrenheit to grow and does not make a big difference whether it is sunny or shady.
 It looks like fern adding to it the rosy color.

 It is recommended that the pincushion is planted in the middle of summer to the beginning of autumn.
 The light shade and full sun are both o.k.
 It grows up to 14 inches with long green stalks and purple flowers.

 Cover photo Aleks_Sg